railsuser2014/openobject-doc-book-en/source/book/8/8_20_Config/8_20_Config_module.rst

 	Once your personal configuration has been saved into a module, install the module :mod:`base_module_publish`.
-	This gives you a new possible action Publish Module in the menu :menuselection:`Administration --> Modules Manage --> Modules`.
+	This gives you a new possible action :guilabel:`Publish Module` in the menu :menuselection:`Administration --> Modules Manage --> Modules`.

 	Use this function to publish your module on the official Open ERP site.